tom-seddon/b2/doc/Building-on-Unix.md

 1. Open terminal and change to working copy folder

-2. Run `make` - you should get a bunch of output - if anything goes wrong it should stop with a `CMake Error` that will hopefully explain things
+2. Run `make init` - you should get a bunch of output - if anything goes wrong it should stop with a `CMake Error` that will hopefully explain things

 General day-to-day build steps: